EVELYN-RYAN/Speech-to-Text-Watson/README.rst

 =======================================================================================================================================
-NOTE: This repository is user stevemar's with bug fixes that better support IBM's new protocol structure and additional error handling.
+NOTE: This repository is user stevemar's with bug fixes to support IBM's new protocol structure plus additional error handling.
 =======================================================================================================================================

-This repository will not be updated.
-The repository will be kept available in read-only mode.

 =========================================
  Watson Streaming Speech to Text Example